mskocik/recruitis-symfony/README.md

 # Job Symfony

 Job listing app developed with Symfony & vuejs.
 App provides smooth and fast user experience, especially when navigating to job detail page and back.
-All pages are accessible directly, even though that we use
+All pages are accessible directly, even though that additional offerings are fetched dynamically.

 ## Live demo